RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 review the [configuration requirements for AWS EC2 instances]({{< relref "configuring-aws-instances.md" >}}).
 {{< /note >}}

+## Installing RS on Linux

+After you download the .tar file installation package, you are ready to install the package on the nodes in the cluster.
-In this article we walk you through the process for installing the RS installation package for Linux.
+Here we walk you through the process for installing the RS installation package for Linux.

-## Prerequisites
+Before you install RS, review these notes:

 - If you want to use Redis on Flash (RoF) for your databases, review the [prerequisites, storage requirements, and other considerations]({{< relref "/rs/concepts/memory-architecture/redis-flash.md" >}}) for RoF databases and prepare and format the flash memory.
     {{% expand "To prepare and format the flash memory:" %}}